 Drivers who are tired can cause accidents even if they do not fall asleep at the wheel.
 Driving while drowsy can be dangerous and can be due to the factors such as the following:

-- Driving for long periods of time
+- Driving for prolonged periods of time

-- Working a job with inconsistent hours
+- Working a job with long or inconsistent hours

 - Taking medication